 Profile

-Christina Hyo-Jung Lee is Professor in the Department of Spanish and Portuguese, Director of Undergraduate Studies, and Acting Director for the Committee on Renaissance and Early Medieval Studies.
-Additionally, she is a member of the Humanities Council’s Executive Committee; the Center for Culture, Society, and Religion’s Executive Committee; and is an associated faculty member in the Program in Latin American Studies, Indigenous Studies, and the Princeton Institute for International and Regional Studies.
-Professor Christina Lee also serves in the Faculty Advisory Board of the Emma Bloomberg Center for Access and Opportunity.
+Christina H. Lee is Professor in the Department of Spanish and Portuguese and Acting Chair of the Humanities Council at Princeton University (2025-2026).
+She is also a member of the Center for Culture, Society, and Religion’s Executive Committee, an associated faculty member in the Program of Indigenous Studies, Latin American Studies, and the Princeton Institute for International and Regional Studies.
+Professor Christina Lee also serves as a Faculty Fellow for Novogratz Bridge Year, in the Faculty Advisory Board of the Emma Bloomberg Center for Access and Opportunity, and as the faculty board member of the Princeton Alumni Weekly.

 Christina Lee is also the co-editor, with Julia Schleck, of the global history book series Connected Histories in the Early Modern World.